vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 of the section.
 The second part of the Section deals with ' attempts to excite disaffection '.
-The Section does not simply refer to the publication of anything likely to create disaffection. * An attempt is an inten- tional premeditated action, which if it fails in its objects, fails through circumstances independent of the person, who seeks its accomplishment.'
+The Section does not simply refer to the publication of anything likely to create disaffection. * An attempt is an inten###tional premeditated action, which if it fails in its objects, fails through circumstances independent of the person, who seeks its accomplishment.'
 Attempt is actually an offence, minus the final act of crime.
 The mere fact